citrix/citrix-daas-rest-go/citrixorchestration/docs/TestComponentResultDetailModel.md

 `func (o *TestComponentResultDetailModel) UnsetExplanation()`

 UnsetExplanation ensures that no value is present for Explanation, not even an explicit nil
+### GetExplanationParametersStr

+`func (o *TestComponentResultDetailModel) GetExplanationParametersStr() string`

+GetExplanationParametersStr returns the ExplanationParametersStr field if non-nil, zero value otherwise.

+### GetExplanationParametersStrOk

+`func (o *TestComponentResultDetailModel) GetExplanationParametersStrOk() (*string, bool)`

+GetExplanationParametersStrOk returns a tuple with the ExplanationParametersStr field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExplanationParametersStr

+`func (o *TestComponentResultDetailModel) SetExplanationParametersStr(v string)`

+SetExplanationParametersStr sets ExplanationParametersStr field to given value.

+### HasExplanationParametersStr

+`func (o *TestComponentResultDetailModel) HasExplanationParametersStr() bool`

+HasExplanationParametersStr returns a boolean if a field has been set.

+### SetExplanationParametersStrNil

+`func (o *TestComponentResultDetailModel) SetExplanationParametersStrNil(b bool)`

+ SetExplanationParametersStrNil sets the value for ExplanationParametersStr to be an explicit nil

+### UnsetExplanationParametersStr
+`func (o *TestComponentResultDetailModel) UnsetExplanationParametersStr()`

+UnsetExplanationParametersStr ensures that no value is present for ExplanationParametersStr, not even an explicit nil
 ### GetAction

 `func (o *TestComponentResultDetailModel) GetAction() string`